WatchOutNewsAgency/wona.github.com/_posts/2017-03-09-dogs-are-here-to-stay.md

 author: "Aman Nayak, Anurag Mall, Nikhil Arora"
 ---

 The last few months have seen a rise in the cases of dog bites in and around the campus, with several students speaking out on social media to express their grievances against the dog menace.
 A large section of the student community has regularly petitioned the Students Affairs’ Council to take concrete action regarding this issue.
+Here, we try to look at the issue and figure why it refuses to die down.

 ### Our hands are tied